fission/docs.fission.io/docs/content/en/docs/usage/functions.en.md

 Hello, Fission!
 ```

-### Test and debug function
+#### Test and debug function

 You can run a function using the test command.
-If the function call succeeds, it will output the function's response.
+If the function call succeeds, it will output the function's response:

 ```bash
 $ fission fn test --name hello
 Hello, Fission!
 ```

 But if there is an error in the function's execution (it returns HTTP >= 300), then the logs of function execution are displayed:

 ```bash
 $ fission fn test --name hello
 Error calling function hello: 500 Internal server error (fission)